Axway/axway-open-docs-common/content/en/docs/contribution_guidelines/_index.md

 When you submit a contribution, the appropriate project maintainers are notified and will respond as quickly as possible.
 They will review your changes and make additional edits if necessary to ensure that the changes adhere to Axway style and standards.

-If a reviewer needs further information about your changes, they will add a comment on the GitHub pull request, which you will receive by email, so it is important that you monitor your GitHub email notifications.
+If a reviewer needs further information about your changes they will add a comment on the GitHub pull request, which you will receive by email.
+It is important that you monitor your GitHub email notifications.

-When the review is finished, the reviewer will merge the pull request and publish the changes on [Axway-Open-Docs](https://axway-open-docs.netlify.com), and then on the [Axway Documentation portal](https://docs.axway.com).
+When the review is finished, the reviewer will merge the pull request and publish the changes on the Netlify CMS website, and then on the [Axway Documentation portal](https://docs.axway.com).

 ## Create an issue on GitHub

-If you find an issue or problem in the documentation that you don't know how to fix, create an issue in Axway-Open-Docs GitHub project to report it to us.
+If you find an issue or problem in the documentation that you don't know how to fix, create an issue in Axway GitHub project to report it to us.

 When creating a documentation issue, provide as much detail as you can.
 For example: